fedora-infra/rpmautospec/tests/test-data/repodata/README.md

 As an additional snag, the third to last commit vandalizes the spec file and its commit log with data encoded in ISO-8859-15 rather than UTF-8, which the second to last commit undoes.

-The file `dummy-test-package-gloster.spec` outside the tarball is used to verify the correct function of the release bumping and changelog generating algorithms.
-To verify, run either of the following commands against this file and the generated spec file and compare their output for both:
+The file `dummy-test-package-gloster.spec.expected` outside the tarball is used to verify the correct function of the release bumping and changelog generating algorithms.
+Its file extension may not be ``spec``, otherwise ``rpmbuild -t`` won't accept a source tarball of ``rpmautospec``.
+To verify, run either of the following commands against this file and the generated spec file and compare their output for
+both:

 * To verify the release field: